-You may have custom boot requirements that are not covered by the available boot files.
+You may have custom boot requirements that are not covered by the four available boot files (nand, net, mmc, spi).
 If this is the case you can create your own custom boot entry specifying the kernel and root filesystem location.